siva-geddada/code-logger/README.md

 # Log Selected Text with Console.log Extension
 ## Description
-The "Log Selected Text with Console.log" extension for Visual Studio Code allows you to quickly log selected text using `console.log` statements.
+Use the predefined keybinding (e.g., Ctrl+l or Cmd+l on macOS) or right-click and select The "Log Selected Text with Console.log" extension for Visual Studio Code allows you to quickly log selected text using `console.log` statements.
 This extension simplifies the process of adding temporary logging statements for debugging purposes, making it easier to understand the flow of your code.

 ## Features